przemek83/penna-model/README.md

 To show help, use the common option `-h` or the more verbose version `--help`.
 The application should display the following information:

-    Usage: penna-model [--help] config
+    Usage: penna-model [--help] [--prefix VAR] config

     Implementation of Penna model of population aging.

     Positional arguments:
     config        name of config file to use [nargs=0..1] [default: "config.yaml"]

     Optional arguments:
     -h, --help    shows help message and exits

-    After simulation, one can use a script for graph generation using result files.
+    -p, --prefix  prefix used for output file names [nargs=0..1] [default: "averages"]

+    Run outputs results into .txt files.
+You may use scripts placed in the 'plots' directory to generate plots.

 ## Parameters
  Example `config.yaml` configuration file: